rainierwolfcastle/docs/Docs/GettingStarted/Intro.md

 ### Create a Device Connector account

-Go to the [Device Connector](connector.mbed.org) website and make a note of your API token and domain.
+1. Go to the [Device Connector](connector.mbed.org) and login using your mbed.org username and password.
+2. After you've logged in, make a note of your domain.
+Your domain is printed in the top right hand side of the website.
+3. Click on the API Tokens tab along the top of the screen and create a new API token.
+Make a note of your API token.

 ### mbed Build instructions